14 strategies to manage screen time

-We’ve got phones in our pockets, iPads on bedside tables, computers at school and work, and an all-you-can-eat buffet of top-quality TV and movies available whenever and wherever we want it.
+Screens are everywhere: we’ve got phones in our pockets, iPads on bedside tables, computers at school and work, and an all-you-can-eat buffet of top-quality TV and movies.
 With so many digital diversions, it’s no wonder that the amount of time both kids and parents spend on screens is eating up a larger and larger share of our days.

-Even though we all know that too much screen time is bad for our mental, physical, and emotional health, the reality is that most families today struggle to keep screen time in check.
-Yet, finding a healthy balance may be easier than you think.
+Even though we all know that too much screen time is bad for our mental, physical, and emotional health, many families struggle to keep screen time in check.
+The first step to addressing this is try to put aside any shame you’re feeling about your kids’—and your own—screen time.
+You’re not alone in this struggle!

 1. Make a family media plan

-It’s the parents’ responsibility to set limits for children, but kids will have an easier time accepting those limits if they feel they’ve been involved in the decision-making.
+It’s parents’ responsibility to set limits for children, but kids will have an easier time accepting those limits if they feel they’ve been involved in the decision-making.
 Call a family meeting to share your concerns about screen time, and ask for your kids’ help to create a family media plan that will clearly define the house rules around screens.
-One tool that may help is the online media time calculator created by the American Academy of Pediatrics, which creates a visual breakdown of how much time your family spends on screens relative to other daily priorities.

 2. Be present when screens are used